Types of Bonds and Which Are the Safest

 U.S. Treasury Bonds

-The most important are the U.S. Treasury bills, notes, and bonds issued by the Treasury Department.
+The most important bonds are the U.S. Treasury bills, notes, and bonds issued by the Treasury Department.
 They are used to set the rates for all other long-term, fixed-rate bonds.
 The Treasury sells them at auction to fund the operations of the federal government.

 They are also resold on the secondary market.
 They are the safest since they are guaranteed by the world's largest economy.
 That means they also offer the lowest return.
-However, they are owned by almost every institutional investor, corporation and sovereign wealth fund.
+They are owned by almost every institutional investor, corporation, and sovereign wealth fund.
 The Treasury also sells Treasury Inflation Protected Securities that protect against inflation.

 Savings bonds are also issued by the Treasury Department.
 These are meant to be purchased by individual investors.
 That's why they are issued in low enough amounts to make them affordable for individuals.
 I bonds are like Savings bonds, except they are adjusted for inflation every six months.

 Municipal bonds are issued by various cities.
 These are tax-free but have slightly lower interest rates than corporate bonds.
 They are slightly more risky than bonds issued by the federal government.
 Cities occasionally do default.

 - Junk bonds or high yield bonds are corporate bonds from companies that have a big chance of defaulting.
 They offer higher interest rates to compensate for the risk.

 - Preferred stocks are technically stocks but act like A-bonds.
-Like bond payments, they pay you fixed dividend at regular intervals.
+Like bond payments, they pay you a fixed dividend at regular intervals.
 They are slightly safer than stocks because holders get paid after bondholders but before common stockholders.